mabdi/SmallAmp-evaluations/README.md

 ## Pull request experiment

-For the details of the pull-request study, please visit [This page](https://htmlpreview.github.io/?https://github.com/mabdi/SmallAmp-evaluations/blob/main/pull-requests/pull-requests.html)
+For the details of the pull-request study, please visit [this page](https://htmlpreview.github.io/?https://github.com/mabdi/SmallAmp-evaluations/blob/main/pull-requests/pull-requests.html).

 ## How to use